What happens if I miss a dose (Stelara, Stelara PFS)?

 Tell your doctor about all other medications you use, especially:

-This list is not complete and there may be other drugs that can interact with ustekinumab.
-Tell your doctor about all your prescription and over-the-counter medications, vitamins, minerals, herbal products, and drugs prescribed by other doctors.
+This list is not complete and other drugs may interact with ustekinumab.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.

 Where can I get more information?